8 Most Dangerous Cities in Iowa (2023 Update)

 |Average household income:||$39,779|

 Named after the famed Native American chief and known as the hometown of the eccentric genius Howard Hughes, Keokuk has fallen from grace in recent years.
-This town known for corn and its notable people lies at the farthest southeastern edge of Iowa’s border.
+It is known for corn, and it lies at the farthest southeastern edge of Iowa’s border.

-Unfortunately for anyone seeking a safe and peaceful existence, Keokuk has the highest violent crime rate in the whole state—you have a 1-in-115 chance of being attacked there.
-Residents consider the southeastern neighborhoods the worst part of town, whereas the north parts of town are far safer.
+Unfortunately for anyone seeking a safe and peaceful existence, Keokuk has the highest violent crime rate in the state—you have a 1-in-115 chance of being attacked there.
+Residents consider the southeastern neighborhoods the worst part of town, whereas the northern parts are far safer.